-Speed is not something that is simply hardcoded in genetics.
+Speed is not simply hardcoded in genetics.
 Sprinting is a skill that can be developed and dramatically improved using the right combination of biomechanics and training.

-Whether you want to drop a second from your 100m or 200m time, improve your 40 yard dash or become a better athlete – this class will change your entire perception of sprinting.
+Whether you want to drop a second from your 100m or 200m time, improve your 40-yard dash, or become a faster athlete, this class will give you the tools to achieve top speed.

-By utilizing the latest findings of sports science research and a proven methodology for success, Coach Karim Abdel Wahab provides total access to his training program that has taken athletes to World Championships, 2 Olympic Games and even helped football players prepare for the NFL draft.
-Experience demonstrations from Olympians Jeremy Dodson and Janay DeLoach Soukup, you’ll see exactly what proper sprinting technique looks like.
+By utilizing the latest findings in speed science research and a proven methodology for success, Coach Karim Abdel Wahab gives you complete access to his sprint training program.
+His methods have prepared athletes for the Olympic games, World Championships, and the NFL draft.
+With demonstrations from Olympians Jeremy Dodson and Janay DeLoach Soukup, you’ll see exactly what proper sprinting technique looks like.

 Coach Karim Abdel Wahab’s introduction to the video and proven methodology for success.

 What is the difference between an athlete that runs 11 seconds and 10 seconds in the 100 meters?
 Coach Karim shares insight into force application, impulse power and how the number of steps taken throughout the race can have a drastic impact on performance.